 Increase heat to medium high, add pears and cook pears and sauce, swirling the pan occasionally, until it is amber coloured; about 8 minutes.
 Now add butter, it will bubble and sputter, lightly stir to melt, do not scrape the sides of the pan.

 Once butter melted, remove from the heat and add vanilla, cream and salt.
 It will bubble again but will calm quickly.
 Stir to combine.
 Let cool before using or transferring to a jar and refrigerate for storage.

 Preheat 180 degrees C. Grease bundt pan.
 Beat eggs and sugar until light and creamy about 5 minutes.
 Then add mascarpone; beat then melted butter and vanilla.
 Combine well.

 In another bowl mix flour, baking powder and salt.
 Add flour mixture alternate with milk to butter mixture.
 Continue beating until smooth.

 Scatter halves of chopped pears at the bottom of prepared bundt.
 Then spoon batter into bundt pan.
 Now scatter remaining pears on top.
 Gently push in pears into batter.

 Bake 40-45 minutes.
 Check doneness with a skewer inserted in and out clean.
 Cool on rack before transfer to plate to cool completely so to brush the caramel sauce on top.

 Note: You don’t have to brush the top of cake with caramel.
-I have leftover from my Sticky pear vanilla pudding.
-So I just give it a glossy look.
+I have leftovers from my Sticky pear vanilla pudding.
+So, I just give it a glossy look.